apache/sedona/docs/setup/glue.md

 ## Configure Glue Job

-Once you have your jar links, you can configure your Glue job to use them, as well as the apache-sedona python package.
+Once you have your jar links, you can configure your Glue job to use them, as well as the apache-sedona Python package.
 How you do this varies slightly between the notebook and the script job types.

 !!!note
-    Always ensure that the Sedona version of the jars and the python package match.
+    Always ensure that the Sedona version of the jars and the Python package match.

 ### Notebook Job

 Add the following cell magics before starting your sparkContext or glueContext.
-The first points to the jars, and the second installs the Sedona python package directly from pip.
+The first points to the jars, and the second installs the Sedona Python package directly from pip.

 ```python
 # Sedona Config